Mike Filer

-Mike Filer (born May 6, 1990) is a former Canadian football offensive lineman.
+Mike Filer (born May 6, 1990) is a Canadian former professional football offensive lineman.
 He played CIS football with the Mount Allison Mounties from 2008 to 2011.

 University career

 Filer committed to Mount Allison University in the spring of 2008, and by the third week of the regular season, was starting at right guard as a true freshman for the Mounties.

 He went on to become known as one of the greatest offensive linemen in school history, winning the team's Lineman of the Year award twice, being named a conference all-star twice, and in 2010 receiving second-team All-Canadian honours.

 In 2013, Filer was named to the Sackville Tribune-Post's All-Time All-Star squad at offensive line.

 Professional career

 Calgary Stampeders

-Filer was drafted 31st overall by the Calgary Stampeders in the 2012 CFL Draft.
+Filer was drafted 31st overall by the Calgary Stampeders in the 2012 CFL draft.
 He attended training camp with the team and was released by the Stampeders on June 23, 2012.